Wondering if Orthorexia a real eating disorder or just a cop out for eating unhealthy and being lazy?

 ❇️ I also show you some of my old meal plans that caused my binge eating, hormonal problems, digestive problems and more!

 I've had many discussions with other people behind the scenes about why I picked the photo on my book, for the cover of my book.
 Because some people have said, "Why did you pick that photo?
 That might be triggering for some people."

-And I get that, and I've considered changing it, but at the same time, I don't wanna change it.
-And here's why.
-It was very intentional, my book cover.
-It was a part of my healing process to show what was going on because so many times when I was within the fitness community around all the same people, and I tried to voice what was going on with me, most of them had the same response, "You must have been doing something wrong."
+And it was a part of my healing process to show what was going on because so many times when I was within the fitness community around all the same people, and I tried to voice what was going on with me, most of them had the same response, "You must have been doing something wrong."

 It's something to look into and to dig deep within yourself, because that was the case for me, and I had to dig deep because, in my recovery, when I would look at past photos, in the beginning, it made me feel really uncomfortable and uneasy and ashamed of my weight gain and my body changing.

 And then later on in my recovery, though, the more inner work I did, the more I started to see, "Oh my gosh, why did I ever feel the need to lose weight?
 I was fine before," and then I started having regret.

 So it moved through phases, but I think that's a natural part of the process.